etc5523-2020/r-package-assessment-dedi0003/README.md

-# Your Package Name
+# Covid Shiny Application
 <!-- badges: start -->
 <!-- badges: end -->

-The goal of _your package name_ is to ...
+The goal of Covid Shiny Application is to give overview on covid-19 outbreak in 5 ASEAN countries comprises of Indonesia, Malaysia, Singapore, Philippines and Thailand.
+User can check the detail by selecting one particular country to show cases trendline.
+They can also see summary table that contains number of cases (confirmed, recovered and deaths) related to covid-19.

 ## Installation

-You can install the  _your package name_ with:
+You can install the covid_asean with:

 ``` r

 ```

 ## Example